TheHoodedFoot/SpaceLCD/README.md

 ## License

-This project is licensed under the zlib License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the zlib License

 ## Acknowledgments

 * spacenavd / libspnav
-* zlib example
+* zlib